vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 ### axlUSDC
 Axelar's [axlUSDC is a wrapped representation of USDC](https://axelar.network/blog/what-is-axlusdc-and-how-do-you-get-it) bridged from Ethereum to multiple chains supported by Axelar.
 It allows users to transact USDC across a multitude of ecosystems.
 USDC is a dollar-pegged stablecoin issued by Circle, a US-based company, and is mainly used on the Ethereum blockchain.
 However, axlUSDC allows USDC to be used across multiple blockchain networks.

-Axelar's cross-chain bridges generate axlUSDC by accepting a deposit of USDC at an Axelar Gateway on the Ethereum network and then minting an equivalent amount of axlUSDC on the destination chain.
+Axelar's cross-chain bridges generate axlUSDC by accepting a deposit of USDC at an [Axelar Gateway](https://etherscan.io/address/0x4f4495243837681061c4743b74b3eedf548d56a5) on the Ethereum network and then minting an equivalent amount of axlUSDC on the destination chain.
 Every unit of axlUSDC represents a unit of USDC that is locked in an Axelar Gateway on the Ethereum network.
 In essence, Axelar's dynamic validator set, numbering 70 at the time of writing, secures axlUSDC.

 Users can acquire axlUSDC in three ways.

-First, they can swap it via [axlUSDC pairs](https://axelar.network/liquidity-pools) on various DEX liquidity pools.
-Second, they can swap it via [Squid](https://app.squidrouter.com/), a cross-chain liquidity router built on Axelar, which provides liquid cross-chain swaps using axlUSDC as a routing asset.
-Finally, they can mint it via [Satellite](https://satellite.money/), a cross-chain bridge built by Axelar.
+- (1) They can swap it via [axlUSDC pairs](https://axelar.network/liquidity-pools) on various DEX liquidity pools.
+- (2) They can swap it via [Squid](https://app.squidrouter.com/), a cross-chain liquidity router built on Axelar, which provides liquid cross-chain swaps using axlUSDC as a routing asset.
+- (3) They can mint it via [Satellite](https://satellite.money/), a cross-chain bridge built by Axelar.

+Contract addresses for axlUSDC on all supported chains can be found [here](https://docs.axelar.dev/resources/mainnet#assets).

 ### Composable USDC
 Circle recently announced a [Cross-Chain Transfer Protocol](https://www.circle.com/en/pressroom/circle-enables-usdc-interoperability-for-developers-with-the-launch-of-cross-chain-transfer-protocol) (CCTP), slated for release Q1 2023 on Ethereum and Avalanche, and later available on Solana and other chains.
 Axelar will be a partner protocol, enabling [composable USDC](https://www.circle.com/blog/composable-usdc-seamless-multichain-ux-by-axelar) with its General Message Passing (GMP) capability.
 This allows arbitrary data to accompany a token transfer to enable usecases such as seamless cross-chain swaps, one-click deposits/withdrawals into application-specific blockchains, and cross-chain NFTs.